Where to Stay in Apia

 Each neighborhood has its own character.
 Find the one that matches your travel style.

-Apia Town Center
+Apia Town Centre

-• Limited beach access compared to coastal resorts
+• Limited to no beach access

 Mulinu'u Peninsula